Language Spoken in Croatia: Is English Enough for Tourists?

 So, Croatian uses the Latin alphabet, but with a twist – it’s got 30 letters!
 Imagine that, four more than the usual English set.
 These extra letters are like the secret sauce that gives Croatia its unique flavor.

-There are eight letters in Croatian that are kind of like the cool kids in class – “Č,” “Ć,” “Dž,” “Đ,” “Lj,” “Nj,” “Š,” and “Ž.” They’re special because you won’t find them in the standard English alphabet.
+Eight letters in Croatian are kind of like the cool kids in class – “Č,” “Ć,” “Dž,” “Đ,” “Lj,” “Nj,” “Š,” and “Ž.” They’re special because you won’t find them in the standard English alphabet.

 But wait, there’s more!
 Croatian says ‘no thanks’ to ‘Q,’ ‘W,’ ‘X,’ and ‘Y.’ You might see them hanging around in foreign names or brands, but they’re not part of the regular gang.